Montserrat

 The Irish also were just about the one ethnic group that all colonial powers would tolerate operating within their lands, since they were only nominally loyal to Kemr and showed no interests in following orders.
 Even the Castilians turned a blind eye and tolerated their presence.
 The Uí Fhearghail family, for example, became one of Havana's leading families in the city.
 After making their fortune on their initial good, they diversified their spread and bought up shares in tobacco and sugar plantations, cattle ranches, sugar mills, and rum distilleries.

 The number one good traded by the burgeoning petit bourgeois of Kemrese Ireland was human souls.
 Slavery was the main business of the Irish mercantilists, at least at first.
-Initially the rich Irish brought the poorest of the island with them to give them jobs as sharecroppers (more like veritable slaves) and harvest the cash crop agreed upon by all the first families of Montserrat: sugarcane.
-However, the mass-transportation of Ireland's poor to serve as indentured servants was not economically feasible in the long run.
+Initially the rich Irish brought the poorest of the island with them to give them jobs as sharecroppers (who were more like slaves than not) and harvest the cash crop agreed upon by all the first families of Montserrat: sugarcane.
+However, the mass-transportation of Ireland's poor to serve as indentured servants was not economically feasible in the long run in that time period (although it would be later).
 Ocean travel in the 17th Century went faster by sailing from Western Europe to Western Africa to the Americas using the currents.
 As such, it was cheaper to sail empty ships from Corcaigh to the Gold Coast, stock up on captured people there, and then finally sail to sail to Montserrat et al. The Irish were also not opposed to purchasing Carib and Arawak captives to put to work on their sugarcane fields.

 St. Patrick's Day Uprising

 St. Patrick's Day has a second layer of significance on Montserrat than it does back home in Ireland.
 On that day (March 17th) in 1718, slaves revolted against their white and biracial masters because they had endured enough of the horrors of the sugar trade.
 The French opportunistically took advantage of this uprising and offered their support to the slaves, which the leaders of the revolt gladly accepted.
 This was the sole break in the island's history from Kemrese rule.
-The French declared all slaves on the island free, but when their own businessmen and admins moved in, they brought with them new slaves and completely flew in the face of the revolution.
+The French declared all slaves on the island free, but when their own businessmen and admins moved in, they brought with them new slaves, which completely flew in the face of the revolution.
 French rule only lasted a year.
 At the Second Treaty of Montmartre in 1719, France handed the island back to the Kemrese.
-Most of the newly freed Africans went with the French administrators, leaving the island in desperate need of labor.
+Almost all of the newly freed Africans went with the French administrators, leaving the island in desperate need of labor.
 Those free Afro-Hibernians were awarded land in La Louisiane as gens de couleur libres to boost the population there loyal to Paris.
-The first act of the Irish was to bring in new rounds of slaves from West Africa or the rest of the Caribbean.
+The first act of the Irish was to first bring in their own island's destitute as temporary indentured servants and then new rounds of slaves from West Africa or the rest of the Caribbean as soon as they could.
 St. Patrick's Day in Montserrat not only commemorates the life of St. Patrick, but of the lives of the revolutionaries who said no to the bondage of human beings.
 Slavery was only abolished here as in the rest of the Anglo-Cambro-Scots world in 1834.
+The mass exodus of slaves freed by the French in 1719 decreased the population density of the tiny island and permanently changed the racial demographics of the island, as poor Irish took their place and the biracial Afro-Gaels were mostly overseers on the plantations or the slave-owners themselves, so they didn't leave.

 Manumission and the 19th Century